felipecastrotc/BondGraph.jl/docs/src/index.md

 *A bond graph toolkit for Julia.*

-The `BondGraphToolkit.jl` is a Julia library designed to simplify the modeling and simulation of dynamic systems using bond graphs.
+The `BondGraphToolkit.jl` is a Julia library designed to simplify the modeling and simulation of bond graphs systems.
 It offers a user-friendly syntax where engineers, researchers, and enthusiasts can express and analyze complex dynamic systems effortlessly.
 Built on top of the `ModelingToolkit.jl` ecosystem, the `BondGraphToolkit.jl` seamlessly integrates with existing tools, making it easy to use and customize.

 ## Package Features